Programs for Fellows

 - November 3 @ Goleta Valley Junior High

 Python and Data Science Training

-This independent training module is intended to help BioPACIFIC MIP Fellows and Affiliates develop basic skills in Python, data visualization, and machine learning.
+This independent training module is intended to help BioPACIFIC MIP Fellows develop basic skills in Python, data visualization, and machine learning.
 The module provides a condensed list of free (**) and paid ($$) courses and exercises to aid in skills development.
 Participants can pick and choose courses from this list that best suit their current skill level or interests.
 The paid courses are accessible through BioPACIFIC MIP Fellows training accounts.
 Apply for an account via the link in the inset or contact Tal Margalith or Chris Dunham for more information.

 - Core Content

 - Scientific Computing with Python (**) - An introductory course that will introduce you to fundamentals of the Python programming language, including variables and expressions, conditional execution, functions, objects, iterators, API interactions, and more.